Regnm0ln1/Sirup/README.md

 # Sirup
-Like Honey, but wihtout exploiting the bees
+Like Honey, but without exploiting the bees